adenhq/aden-py/README.md

 uninstrument()
 ```

 This is because without an API key, no async connections need to be established.
+For production use, always configure an API key to send metrics to the server.

 ### How Metrics Are Sent